 By following these practices, you will be able to build a more secure and robust CMS website, protecting your users from XSS attacks.

-Yes, the template engine of Anqi CMS (similar to Django) defaults to escaping HTML special characters when outputting variables, for example, converting<to escape as<This is designed as a security mechanism to prevent XSS attacks.
+Yes, the Anqi CMS template engine (similar to Django) will default to escaping HTML special characters, such as<Escape as<This is designed as a security mechanism to prevent XSS attacks.

-3. How should I handle it to prevent XSS if I need to insert user input data into JavaScript code?
+3. How should I handle user input data when inserting it into JavaScript code to prevent XSS?